Kometa-Team/Kometa/docs/showcase/overlays.md

     libraries:
       Movies:
         overlay_files:
-        - pmm: resolution
+        - default: resolution
-        - pmm: audio_codec
+        - default: audio_codec
-        - pmm: video_format
+        - default: video_format
     ```

     **Replace `Movies` with the name of your library**